Skip to Main Content

 User registration

 Standards Australia requires each user to register for a Techstreet account using their University email address.
-Click on the Techstreet full text availability link in the Techstreet Onesearch record to begin the registration process using your UWA email address.
+Click on the Techstreet full text availability link in the Techstreet OneSearch record to begin the registration process using your UWA email address.

 You will first be asked to fill in an online form.
 You will then receive an email which provides instructions on setting your unique Techstreet password.

 Standards Australia requires that Digital Rights Management (DRM) is enabled to secure PDFs on this platform.
-If you want to download the full text PDF to a local folder you will need to open it with Adobe Acrobat Reader and have the FileOpen plugin installed.
+If you wish to download the full text PDF to a local folder you will need to open it with Adobe Acrobat Reader and have the FileOpen plugin installed.
 You cannot open the downloaded file from within a browser window.
 If the FileOpen plug-in is not installed, the file will be blank when you open it.
 You may also need to update your version of Adobe Reader to be compatible with FileOpen.
 Library computers have the correct software preinstalled.
 UWA staff can install the plugin from the Software Centre.

 To install on your own computer.